-This article was written by Charlie Phillips and Jacob Burleson, two co-ops in Advanced Energy’s motors and drives lab.
+Charlie Phillips and Jacob Burleson both work in Advanced Energy’s motors and drives lab.

 As a college student, getting experience in the workforce can be a deciding factor in landing a job after graduating.
 Fortunately for NC State students, the Cooperative Education Program gives them exactly what they need to get ahead of the game.
 The co-op program is a type of job that students can apply for, and companies, such as Advanced Energy, can agree to hire them for three rotations.
 Each rotation is a semester long and separated by a semester at school.
 For example, a co-op might start their first job rotation in the summer, go back to school for the fall semester and then return to the job in the spring.
 This delays the co-op from graduating for a semester or two, but with a year of experience under their belt, it is well worth it.